 Cobbers are some of the best people I’ve ever met, regardless if I’ve known them for five years or for five minutes.
 The great thing about corn feeds is that you get to interact with Concordia grads across generations – learning about their time at Concordia, their favorite memories, and what they’re doing now.
 Once I met a 1942 graduate at one of the corn feeds and hearing about his Concordia experience made me love mine even more.
 Whether or not you’re a social butterfly, getting to meet new Cobber friends at corn feeds is pretty sweet.

 4. Winning prizes rocks.

 Not only do corn feeds have incredible food and awesome people, but there’s also the chance to win some great prizes.
-Awards for farthest traveler, youngest Cobb and oldest Cobb traditionally are given out with prizes at every corn feed, but the one people get most excited about is the Corn Eating Contest.
-Yes, ladies and gentlemen, we offer a competition to see who can eat the most corn.
-It’s crazy to see how many ears of corn those 7-year-olds can eat when they want to win a prize!
+Awards for the farthest traveler, youngest Cobb, and oldest Cobb traditionally are given out with prizes at every corn feed, but the one people get most excited about is the Corn Eating Contest.
+Yes, folks, we offer a competition to see who can eat the most corn.
+It’s amazing to see how many ears of corn those 7-year-olds can eat when they want to win a prize.
 Even if you’re not up for competing, cheering others on makes for a fun atmosphere and a very full stomach.

 5. The Cobber community stays strong.